yrikw/oldportfolio/README.md

 ### Target Audience
 1. Main audience - Potential web developer employers<br>
-2. Sub audience - Job seekers who are also looking for a web developer job wanting to see what other job seekers are doing.Mbr<
+2. Sub audience - Job seekers who are also looking for a web developer job wanting to see what other job seekers are doing.

 ### Tech stack
 1. HTML